 Understanding Rimfire Ammunition

 Rimfire cartridges have a primer that rims the base of the shell.
 A firing pin strikes the rim, crushing a small portion of the case.
 This ignites the propellant.

 Dating back to the 1830’s, the first commonly-used rimfire cartridge was a .22-caliber round.
 It was manufactured for gallery shooting and general entertainment.
 It didn’t use powder but instead relied completely on the primer for propulsion.
 Later versions expanded on this design.
 It eventually led to the .22 Long Rifle, one of the most popular cartridges on the planet.

 Although it was quickly surpassed by centerfire, rimfire cartridges did have moments of fame.
-Most notable is the .44 Henry Flat, a cartridge that was used in repeating rifles and revolvers in the late 1800’s.
-It was even used during the Civil War.
+Most notable is the .44 Henry Flat, a cartridge shooters used in repeating rifles and revolvers in the late 1800’s.
+The military even fired it during the Civil War.